 Main Stage //

-Reality Check: Real-Life Examples and Applications of Simulation and Optimization
+Reality Check: Real-Life Examples And Applications Of Simulation And Optimisation

 James Dagg is the Chief Technical Officer for Altair’s modeling, visualization and math-based solutions and strategy.
 With a primary responsibility to create an exceptional user experience across Altair’s entire software portfolio, Mr. Dagg’s organization is focused on making Altair’s simulation, math and optimization technologies available to a broader audience to accelerate sound business and product design decisions.